codeboltai/codeboltai.github.io/docs/api/browser/search.md

 ### Explanation:

 The codebolt.browser.search(elementid: string, query: string) function is used to perform a search on the current page using a specified query.
-This function allows automation scripts to search for specific content or elements within the page, facilitating tasks such as data extraction, validation, or interaction.
+This function allows automation scripts to search for specific content or elements within the page.

-### Explanation of the code:
-Performing a Search: The script calls codebolt.browser.search("searchBox", "example query") to perform a search using the search box element with the ID "searchBox" and the query "example query".
-The function returns a Promise that resolves with the search results.

-Processing Search Results: Once the search results are obtained, the script can process them as needed.
-This may include validating the presence of specific search results, extracting data from the results, or performing further actions based on the search outcome.